oliver-oloughlin/kvdex/README.md

 const db = kvdex(kv, {
   users: collection(model<User>(), {
-    // Use the custom json-serializer, compatible with Deno Deploy
+    // Use the custom json-serializer, compatible with every runtime
     serialize: "json",

-    // Use the faster built-in V8 serializer
+    // Use the faster built-in V8 serializer,
+    // only works in runtimes that implement the v8 node module
     serialize: "v8",

     // Set custom serialize, deserialize, compress and decompress functions